pdamicoORCL/pdamicoORCL/linuxInstall.md

 	- With regards to `~/.bash_history` above, you now know that the `~` sign is shorthand for the user's home directory.
 You also know that a filename that begins with `.` is a hidden file.
 It won't show in directory listings (`ls`) unless you ask for it (`ls -a`)

-	- Use the TAB key to auto-complete.
+	- The bash shell supports [command-line completion](https://en.wikipedia.org/wiki/Command-line_completion) with the \<Tab\>.
 This is especially helpful if you have to enter a long directory, such as when you ran the `initialize-tsm` command.
 Note this also works when entering `tsm` commands.

 	- The `time` command helps you get a sense of each step in the process.
 It can be put in front of ANY shell command.
 For example: